 - Lewis Carroll, Adapted from Alice in Wonderland

-A few years ago I met a young startup team at an accelerator in Chile.
-A few months later they were in a different accelerator in Denmark.
+A few years ago, I met a young startup team at an accelerator in Chile.
+A few months later, they were in a different accelerator in Denmark.
 And then I met them again, in yet another accelerator, in the U.S. That’s when I sat them down and advised them to seriously reconsider their approach.
 They clearly had no problem getting into accelerators, it was getting out that was the problem.
-They failed to raise any investment at any of the accelerators, and weren’t pushing their idea forward.
-Accelerator-surfing as a strategy clearly wasn’t working and the founders would be better served bootstrapping or pivoting/reseting their idea.
+They failed to raise any investment at any of the accelerators and weren’t pushing their idea forward.
+Accelerator-surfing as a strategy clearly wasn’t working, and the founders would be better served bootstrapping or pivoting/resetting their idea.

 Most people don’t think hard enough about their “why” because it can be a deep and often uncomfortable exercise.
 But starting without a “why” is akin to taking a road trip without a ballpark destination in mind.
 While it can be exciting and adventurous at the outset, it can quickly devolve into aimless and painful wandering — especially if each founder has a different destination in mind.

-When thinking about your why, it helps to deconstruct your goal into 2 parts: your purpose and your minimum success criteria.
+When thinking about your why, it helps to deconstruct your goal into two parts: your purpose and your minimum success criteria.
 If you’re familiar with OKRs, you’ll see a nice parallel here.
-OKR stands for objectives and key results and it’s a goal setting framework, first developed at Intel, and now used at many companies including Google, LinkedIn, and Uber.
+OKR stands for objectives and key results, and it’s a goal-setting framework, first developed at Intel, and now used at many companies, including Google, LinkedIn, and Uber.

-It works by having you first outline your ambitious qualitative goal (objective), and then defining your more specific quantitive metrics for measuring that goal (using key results).
+It works by having you first outline your ambitious qualitative goal (objective) and then define your more specific quantitive metrics for measuring that goal (using key results).

 Qualitative: Why do you exist?